Church service: Common features

 Some churches offer Sunday school classes.
 These will often be for younger children, and may take place during the whole of the service (while the adults are in church), or the children may be present for the beginning of the service and at a prearranged point leave the service to go to Sunday school.
 Some churches have adult Sunday school either before or after the main worship service.

+Attendance for the whole of a church service is the norm.
+The Second Vatican Council stressed for Catholic church members that taking part in "the entire Mass" was important, especially on Sundays and holidays of obligation.
+In the Eastern Orthodox Church, members of the congregation may leave the service and return later if they wish, for example worshippers with children may often take a break and return later.

 Following the service, there will often be an opportunity for fellowship in the church hall or other convenient place.
 This provides the members of the congregation a chance to socialize with each other and to greet visitors or new members.
 Coffee or other refreshments may be served.

 Types of church service

 Church services take many forms, and set liturgies may have different names.
 Services typically include: